Dave Ferraro: Professional career

 Ferraro made the final round seven times in 1989, finishing in second place in five times including a loss to Pete Weber at the PBA National Championship in Toledo, Ohio, while earning over $100,000 for the second consecutive season.

 He won his second major title at the 1990 Firestone Tournament of Champions as the top-seeded player.
 Ferraro overcame an ugly start to the championship match, badly missing a 2–10 split followed by consecutive spares, by stringing five strikes in a row to defeat his tour roommate and best friend Tony Westlake 226–203.

 The next year saw Ferraro win the Players Championship again, this time over Roger Bowker (who was on the telecast the first time Ferraro won in 1989) while making eight television appearances.

 Ferraro continued his solid play in 1992, making nine final rounds and winning at the Johnny Petraglia Open in March and the Active West PBA Open in June on his way to earning the George Young High Average Award and the Harry Smith Point Leader Award.
 That effort was enough to earn Ferraro PBA Player of the Year honors for the first and only time in his career.

-All told, from 1987–1993 Ferraro won $829,411 on the professional tour and retired as the 17th bowler in PBA history to earn one million dollars in a career.
+All told, from 1987 to 1993 Ferraro won $829,411 on the professional tour and retired as the 17th bowler in PBA history to earn one million dollars in a career.

-Ferraro's last tournament as a regular competitor came at the 1995 PBA National Championship.
+Ferraro earned his tenth and final PBA Tour title at the 1994 Great Lakes Classic.
+His last tournament as a regular competitor came at the 1995 PBA National Championship.
 Disdainful of traveling and being away from his family, Ferraro retired prior to the 1996 PBA Tour season.
 "I did it for 12 years," Ferraro said.
 "It was time to get out."

 Ferraro briefly came back from retirement in 2006 after PBA Commissioner Fred Schreyer awarded him a tour exemption to bowl in the 2006 Columbia 300 Classic, which was held about 135 miles from his home in Kingston in West Babylon, New York.